r-lyeh-archived/tracey/README.md

   - When enabled, Tracey shows a report automatically on application exit.
 - `kTraceyDefineMemoryOperators` defaults to `1` if not overriden (should be 0 or 1).
   - When enabled, Tracey implements all new([])/delete([]) operators.
-  - When disabled, used must provide de/allocation operators thru runtime API (see below).
+  - When disabled, user must provide de/allocation operators thru runtime API (see below).

 Runtime API (optional)
 ----------------------